charto/nbind-example-universal/README.md

 Then run the example in Node.js with `npm test` or in the browser by running `npm start` and navigating to [http://localhost:8080/](http://localhost:8080/).

+Note that you shouldn't add the compiled asm.js code in version control.
+In this example it's present in the `dist` directory simply to allow installing directly from Github without having Emscripten available.

 License
 =======